N & E

 The diversionary attack on Hougoumont

 The first assault was launched thirty steps away from the farmhouse by a heavy gunshots coming from the wall.
-At noon, despite the advice of his chief of military the General Guillemot, who just wanted to settle for the woods, Jerome triggered a new attack.
+At noon, despite the advice of his chief of military the General Armand Charles Guilleminot , who just wanted to settle for the woods, Jerome triggered a new attack.
 This time he had artillery support and their joint effort helped pushing the English soldiers towards the buildings.
 The south gate stopped them, not the north which got open with axes.
 The French infantry penetrated for a moment in the gardens.
 After very heavy fighting and heavy losses (only a young drum will survive from the attack), the army could not keep up.

-From 2 pm, the French howitzers came into action and pounded the farm.
+From 2 p.m., the French howitzers came into action and pounded the farm.
 Several hundred defenders died in the fire caused by the bombing.
 However, what remained of troops outside was holding on and kept control of the place.

 Prussians’ first appearance

-While the I Corps main attack was being planned, and while the big battery was about to take action, at around 1pm, a movement of troops was spotted just out of the Chapelle-Saint-Lambert woods, about 8 kilometres East of the battlefield.
 Pretty soon, French scouts said it was Prussians.
-An intercepted letter on a Prussian hussar NCO soon confirmed that it was the vanguard of the Von-Bülow’s 4th Corps with 30,000 men arriving through Lasne and the wood of Paris where there was no French detachment to stop him.
+An intercepted letter on a Prussian hussar NCO soon confirmed that it was the vanguard of the Bülow’s IV Corps with 30,000 men arriving through Lasne and the wood of Paris where there was no French detachment to stop him.

 The French army was running the risk to see the Prussians troops appearing on its right side, or even worse, from behind.

 Napoleon ordered the writing of a letter to Grouchy asking him to hurry up to join the battlefield and to stop getting distracted by the Prussians’ strategy.
-It seemed that this command, given by Soult to a single messenger – Sir, Berthier would have sent a hundred would later tell him the Emperor when learning it – got lost or arrived way too late.
+It seemed that this command, given by Marshal Jean-de-Dieu Soult to a single messenger – Sir, Berthier would have sent a hundred would later tell him the Emperor when learning it – got lost or arrived way too late.
 Grouchy, without this letter and despite the objurgating of his subordinate to go join, would never make it.

 Being forced to protect his right side and his rear, Napoleon sent two divisions of light cavalry (division Domon and division Subervie), beyond Plancenoit.
 Their mission was to observe the enemy, to contain him and to join Grouchy’s columns as soon as they would appear.
-Finally, the 6th Corps command made it possible to stop 30,000 men with only 10,000.
+Finally, the VI Corps command made it possible to stop 30,000 men with only 10,000.

 This strategy involved nearly 13,000 that would, thus, not be able to take part into the offensive on Mont-Saint-Jean.